Shreyasramakrishna90/starter-academic/content/project/proj5/index.md

 ---

 ## Summary

-CPSs have increasingly started using LECs for performing perception-based control tasks.
-The simple design approach, and their capability to continuously learn has led to their widespread use in different autonomous applications.
-Despite their simplicity and impressive capabilities, these models are difficult to assure, which makes their use challenging.
-The problem of assuring CPS with untrusted controllers has been achieved using the Simplex Architecture.
+Adaptive decision-making for mitigation is a decisive step of my dynamic assurance framework.
+Once a problem has been detected, and the system risk is assessed, this information needs to be proactively used for selecting a suitable control action that mitigates the system's risk.
+Simplex Architecture has been widely utilized as a mitigation strategy in Cyber-Physical Systems.
 This architecture integrates the system to be assured with a safe controller and provides a decision logic to switch between the decisions of these controllers.
-However, designing Simplex Architectures for Learning-enabled CPSs is complex, because of the LECs black-box nature.
-To address this, i've proposed the dynamic-weighted simplex strategy that uses reinforcement-learning as the decision logic.
-We have implemented the dynamic-weighted simplex strategy on the DeepNNCar platform.
+However, the decision logic is always designed "offline" and used at runtime for control action selection.
+Such an offline logic cannot optimally balance the safety vs. mission-critical information (e.g., performance) of the system employing the architecture.
+I have been working towards a "proactive" and "adaptive" decision logic to address this limitation.
+I have used reinforcement learning in my previous work, and I plan to use Monte Carlo Tree Search (MCTS) to learn an online decision logic at runtime.
+[Recommended Reading](https://www.sciencedirect.com/science/article/abs/pii/S1383762120300540)